rmagatti/auto-session/README.md

 *Note:* hitting `<C-s>` on an open session-lens picker will automatically try to restore the previous session opened.
 This can give you a nice flow if you're constantly switching between two projects.

-Sometime after `telescope.nvim` has been started, you'll want to call ```lua require("telescope").load_extension "session-lens"```` so that command completion works for `:Telescope session-lens` commands.
+Sometime after `telescope.nvim` has been started, you'll want to call `lua require("telescope").load_extension "session-lens"` so that command completion works for `:Telescope session-lens` commands.

-Auto Session provides its own `:Autosession search` and `:Autosession delete` commands, but session-lens is a more complete version of those commands that is specificly built to be used with `telescope.nvim`.
+Auto Session provides its own `:Autosession search` and `:Autosession delete` commands, but session-lens is a more complete version of those commands that is specifically built to be used with `telescope.nvim`.
 These commands make use of `vim.ui.select` which can itself be implemented by other plugins other than telescope.

 ### Preview